crushcafeteria/inkomoko-assessment/README.md

 - **Dataset Viewer** - <http://172.104.118.166:8000/dataset>

-You can also access Adminer for more DBMS features using the details below:
+## SQL Schema

+A sample `schema.sql` fil has been attached in the project root.
+To import this file, you can access Adminer using the details below and use its Import feature:

 - Adminer Link: <http://172.104.118.166:9999>
 - Username: `root`